 Are they certified green?

 Certification schemes can help you decipher if a hotel is genuinely green because (the good schemes) will have visited and audited the hotel to see what they are doing both in front of house and back of house.
 There are over 150 eco labels - some specialise in particular areas, such as environmental energy, siting and design, biodiversity conservation, fair trade and human rights of workers conditions, while others focus on the whole gamut of environmental and social responsibility.
-The UK, there's the Green Tourism Business Scheme, Green Key, David Bellamy Award Conservation Awards, and EU Ecolabel, while overseas examples include LEED, Earth Check, Green Key (Global) and Fair Trade Tourism (Africa).
-B Corp is a certification scheme for businesses in general (not just the travel industry) and has a holistic view of the impact the business has on people and planet requiring those that gain it's stringent certification to be legally bound to balance profit with purpose.
+The UK, there's the Green Tourism Business Scheme, Green Key, and EU Ecolabel, while overseas examples include LEED, Earth Check, Green Key (Global) and Fair Trade Tourism (Africa).
+B Corp is a certification scheme for businesses in general (not just the travel industry) and has a holistic view of the impact the business has on people and planet requiring those that gain it's stringent certification to balance profit with purpose.
 The outdoor adventure specialists TYF was the first business in the UK to gain B Corp status.

 It's worth remembering that even though a hotel may not look like it is doing much for the environment, it may be doing some of the important large-scale changes behind the scenes.
 But if you spot something that looks particularly amiss while visiting a hotel that is claiming to be green (for instance, the absence of recycling facilities or the over-use of energy and water), it is worth pointing out what you have seen in the feedback form following your stay... these forms are an important signal to the hotel that visitors are increasingly interested in how green they actually are.